Kate Bolduan: CNN Newsource

 Bolduan began her tenure in 2007 at CNN as a national correspondent for CNN Newsource.
 She provided breaking news coverage and feature reports for a large number of CNN Newsource affiliates.
 During her time there, she most notably covered the 2008 United States presidential election and traveled throughout the United States covering other news making headlines including the Minneapolis Bridge collapse, the O. J. Simpson armed robbery case, and the retiring NASA Space Shuttle fleet.
+She delivered CNN's initial misreporting on the Supreme Court's decision to uphold "Obamacare" on June 28, 2012, and her future at the network seemed uncertain at the time.
+However, CNN immediately made her co-anchor with Wolf Blitzer.

 The Situation Room with Wolf Blitzer

 Bolduan was previously co-anchor of The Situation Room with Wolf Blitzer before moving to New York.
 Alongside Wolf Blitzer, she provided current events, breaking news, political headlines, and reports within lively discussions during the two-hour program.

 New Day

 New Day is a weekday morning television show on CNN.
 It premiered on June 17, 2013, and airs from 6:00 a.m. to 9:00 a.m.
 ET, originating from CNN's Time Warner Center studios in New York City.
 New Day replaced Starting Point, formerly anchored by Soledad O'Brien, which had aired since January 2, 2012.